-As of late March 2017, we have three current and upcoming submission opportunities for writers of prose and poetry, artists, and translators.
+As of April 1, 2017, we have two current and upcoming submission opportunities for writers of prose and poetry, artists, and translators.

 Please look below for details about our universal submission guidelines, plus additional rules for each category.

 All submissions are to be made through Submittable.
 Email or postal submissions will be unread.

 We ask that all writers who would like to submit to Fairy Tale Review adhere to these guidelines.

 - All work must be previously unpublished.

 - Simultaneous submissions are welcome; please note as such in your cover letter, and withdraw the submission immediately if accepted elsewhere.
 Withdrawals should be done through Submittable.
 If you submitted a packet of poems and must withdraw only one but would like the rest to remain under consideration, send us an email at firstname.lastname@example.org.